Daniel Boone Back Country Byway

 A. Anyone and everyone who agrees to adhere to basic Tread Lightly principles including common sense best practices are invited to take advantage of these pristine trails.
 This entire nearly 107 mile trail system is now open now and will remain open indefinitely.

 A. CartoTracks is the leader of digital OHV mapping and they are now offering this entire trail system for a nominal fee as a downloadable file which can be used right on your Smartphone without the need of a cell phone signal.

 Q. Which route is best to begin to tackle the DBB?

 A. It is suggested that you begin in Slade, KY and travel West along the route until you intersect the loop.
 From there, counterclockwise is preferred.

-The Daniel Boone Back Country Byway was made possible through support from local counties, Tread Lightly, Southern Four Wheel Drive Association, Friends of Boone, CartoTracks, and The Ohio River Four Wheelers.
+The Daniel Boone Back Country Byway is made possible through support from local counties, Tread Lightly, Southern Four Wheel Drive Association, Friends of Boone, CartoTracks, Kentucky Krawlers, and The Ohio River Four Wheelers.